-Writing 50,000 words in November's 30 days sounds daunting, especially for those who celebrate Thanksgiving (and would like to take a break from their computers/notebooks for at least a day).
-Thousands win (achieve 50k) every year, and you can too if you commit yourself to getting it done.
+Writing 50,000 words in 30 days sounds daunting, especially for those who work full time or have young children, etc. Many writers accomplish this, though, every year, and you can too if you commit yourself to getting it done.

 There are countless strategies and even more helpful tips to get you to that finish line.
-Here are 7 pieces of advice that will get you started on your journey toward winning NaNoWriMo.
+Here are 7 pieces of advice that will get you started on your journey toward writing a novel in a month.

 1. Make a plan.
 Then make a backup plan.